 He smiled kindly at her.
 “My dear lady, all is forgiven — and forgotten!”

 She turned her head to the window so that he should not see her eyes.
 With a shriek and a rumble, the train passed into a tunnel.
 The roar of it rang in her ears, and the tears ran down her face on to the sables.
 Two shrieks from the engine — the train quivered and shook with the sudden stress of the brakes.
-Then came another shriek, a crash — and — the biggest accident of the year, as the Northern express ran full into the rear lights of the slow local.
+Then came another shriek, a crash — and — the biggest accident of the year, as the Northern express ran full into the slow local rear lights.

-When the sufferers were one by one drawn out of the wreck, he and she were among the last to be released.
+When the sufferers were drawn out of the wreck one by one, he and she were among the last to be released.
 He regained his consciousness in the anguish of that release.

 They bound up his arm and her head, and, clinging to each other, they tottered out of the tunnel by the light of the torches and climbed into the relief train.
 It was crowded with pale, bandaged faces and limbs swathed in white.